Skip to content

 Obligation Suggested

-Entry Guidelines Choose one or more terms from the list (see below).
+Entry Guidelines Choose one or more terms from the lists of Library of Congress or OpenGeoMetadata Resource Type Values below.
 Other terms are allowed.

 Commentary This field combines an established list of terms for scanned maps (Cartographic Genres) and a custom list for geospatial data types.
 Additional terms are welcome - please submit them to the community for review and inclusion into the official vocabulary.